A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 \begin{Theo} The height metaconcept $\Phi^{\mathcal{H}}_f$ induces an imbalance index for all $f$ that are strictly increasing and $1$-positive.
 Moreover, the height metaconcept $\Phi^{\mathcal{H}}_f$ induces a binary imbalance index for all $f$ that are strictly increasing. \end{Theo}

-Note that the proof is a direct consequence of Theorem \ref{Theo:cat_Max_H} and Proposition \ref{Prop:gfb_unique_Min}, which will be stated and proven subsequently.
+Note that the proof is a direct consequence of Theorem \ref{Theo:cat_Max_H}, Parts 1 and 3, and Proposition \ref{Prop:gfb_unique_Min}, which will be stated and proven subsequently.
 We now turn to the complete characterization of the minimizing trees.

 \begin{Theo} Let $B^{min}_n$ denote the set of binary trees that minimize the height metaconcept $\Phi^{\mathcal{H}}_f$ on $\BT$ for \textit{all} (not necessarily strictly) increasing functions $f$. \begin{enumerate} \item Then $T^{gfb}_n \in B^{min}_n$, i.e., the gfb-tree minimizes the height metaconcept $\Phi^{\mathcal{H}}_f$ on $\BT$ for all increasing functions $f$.
 In particular